Implementation of Support Vector Machines using Reaction Networks: Operation Modules

 Our module is designed to compare the concentrations of species and set the corresponding flags.
-This functionality is achieved using a \textit{comparison module} (CMP) and an \textit{approximate majority module} (AM), triggered in consecutive clock cycles.
+This functionality is achieved using a \textit{comparison module} and an \textit{approximate majority module}, triggered one after another.